 Note: The new versions of all these pictures are larger than the old ones.
 I initially made the standard size for “large” pictures on this Web site 240x360 or 240x305 pixels, depending on how I cropped the original images.
 That seemed appropriate for the 1024x768 or 800x600 resolutions commonly found on CRT monitors at the time, and also for glacially slow dial-up Internet connections.
 A few pictures were slightly larger when I thought it was necessary.
-But as monitor resolutions have increased and broadband connections have become more common, I’ve been increasing the size of the “large” pictures.
+But as display sizes and resolutions have increased and broadband connections have become more common, I’ve been increasing the size of the “large” pictures.
 The new versions are also noticeably sharper, as over the years I have learned much about sharpening images correctly for Web viewing.

 Grand Canyon of the Yellowstone, Yellowstone National Park, 1991.
 Fujichrome RD100 slide.

 This was among the first pictures I prepared for this Web site in 1999.
 The computer I had then (which I built myself around a 200MHz Cyrix 6x86 processor) was unacceptably slow when I tried to work with full-size 2400dpi scans from the Photosmart in Paint Shop Pro 5.
-So I used the “8x12 print” setting in the scanner’s native software, which yielded a 1800x1200 scan.
+So I used the “8x12 print” setting in the scanner’s native software, which yielded a 1800x1200-pixel scan.
 The finished image looked fine to me at the time, and this reduced version remained on the Web site for eight years.
 The new version has somewhat more color saturation (vividness) than the original slide; the old version has somewhat less.

 Minerva Terrace in Mammoth Hot Springs, Yellowstone National Park, 1991.
 Fujichrome RD100 slide.